elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

   <meta charSet="utf-8" />
 </head>

-### What are the seven (7) primitive JavaScript data types?
+### What are the seven (7) primitive data types in JavaScript?

 **Interview Answer:** String, symbol, bigint, Boolean, undefined, number, and null data types.

-**Technical Answer:** There are 7 primitive data types that include the string, number, bigint, Boolean, undefined, symbol, and null data types.
-Most of the time, a primitive value is represented directly at the lowest level of the language implementation.
+**Technical Answer:** There are 7 primitive data types, including string, number, bigint, Boolean, undefined, symbol, and null data types.
+A primitive value is usually represented directly at the lowest level of the language implementation.

 Source: <https://developer.mozilla.org/en-US/docs/Glossary/Primitive>

-### Are JavaScript primitive immutable or mutable?
+### Are JavaScript primitives mutable or immutable?

-**Interview Answer:** All primitives are immutable, meaning that they cannot be altered.
+**Interview Answer:** Primitives are immutable, which means they cannot be changed.

-**Technical Answer:** All primitives are immutable, i.e., they cannot be altered.
-It is important not to confuse a primitive itself with a variable assigned a primitive value.
-The variable may be reassigned a new value, but the existing value cannot be changed in the ways that objects, arrays, and functions can be altered.
-A primitive can be replaced, but it cannot be directly altered.
+**Technical Answer:** The technical answer is that all primitives are immutable, which means they cannot be altered.
+It is important to recognize that a primitive by itself is not the same thing as a variable assigned a primitive value.
+Variables may be reassigned a new value, but their existing values cannot be changed in the same manner that objects, arrays, and functions can be altered.
+Primitives can be replaced, but they cannot be altered directly.

 ```js
 // Using a string method does not mutate the string